Braddan A.F.C.: History 1960 to 1970

 The 1960s was a decade of optimism, innovation and a new identity.
 In 1962 a club badge was designed and this was displayed on the team's shirts from the start of the 1962–63 season.
 It featured a motif of a swan and a football, inspired by the family of swans that inhabited the dam and river adjacent to the home pitch at Cronkbourne.
 A match report in the local press dubbed Braddan ‘The Swans’, and the new nickname was adopted and has been used ever since.

 In the early part of the decade it was the Combination team who provided the excitement.
 During that era and up until 1967, the Combination teams were split into two regional leagues, with the champions of the North and South divisions playing a decider – effectively a Cup Final - for the Combination league title.
-Braddan reached the decider three seasons in a row as ‘southern’ champions.
-In 1961–62 they lost to Peel, but gained revenge on the westerners with a 3-2 victory after extra time to clinch the title in 1962–63.
-That season was doubly successful as Braddan landed the Junior Cup for the second time, beating Laxey 4-0 in the final played at the Bowl.
-The following year they drew 3-3 with Ramsey after extra time in the league decider, so the title was shared.
+Braddan reached the decider three consecutive seasons as ‘southern’ champions.
+In 1961–62 they lost to Peel, but gained revenge on the westerners with a 3–2 victory after extra time to clinch the title in 1962–63.
+That season was doubly successful as Braddan landed the Junior Cup for the second time, beating Laxey 4–0 in the final played at the Bowl.
+The following year they drew 3–3 with Ramsey after extra time in the league decider, so the title was shared.

 The 1st Team made a steady start to the decade, but in 1963–64 they enjoyed their best league season since the halcyon days of the 1930s.
 They finished in fourth place in Division 1, indeed challenging for the title for much of the season.
 The following four seasons were something of an anti-climax as the team returned to the lower reaches of the table, but in 1968 Braddan became one of the first clubs in Manx football to engage a manager to take charge of football matters.
 Wilf Southern was appointed to the position, and the effect was immediate.
 The 1st Team, fitter and better organised, rose to a fifth-place finish in the 1968/69 season, and club stalwart Artie Kewley was named IOM Footballer of the Year – the only Braddan player to date to receive this honour.

 The 1969–70 season was magnificent as Braddan suggested that they could finally recapture some of the glories of the 1930s.
-The 1st team finished third in Division 1, the highest position attained since the War, while the Combination team won both the Combination 1 league title and the Junior Cup, the latter with a 3-1 victory over St George's in the final at Castletown.
+The 1st team finished third in Division 1, the highest position attained since the War, while the Combination team won both the Combination 1 league title and the Junior Cup, the latter with a 3–1 victory over St George's in the final at Castletown.